Neal Cassady: Writing style and influence

-Cassady is credited with helping Kerouac break with his Thomas Wolfe-influenced sentimental style, as seen in The Town and the City (1950).
-After reading Cassady's letters, Kerouac was inspired to write his story in Cassady's communication style: "...in a rush of mad ecstasy, without self-consciousness or mental hesitation".
+Cassady is credited with helping Kerouac break with his Thomas Wolfe–influenced, sentimental style, as seen in The Town and the City (1950).
+After reading Cassady's letters, Kerouac was inspired to write his story in Cassady's communication style: "in a rush of mad ecstasy, without self-consciousness or mental hesitation".

 This fluid writing style, reading more like a stream of consciousness or hypermanic rapid-fire conversation than written prose, is best demonstrated within Cassady's letters to family and friends.
 In a letter to Kerouac from 1953, Cassady begins with the following fervent sentence;

 Well it's about time you wrote, I was fearing you farted out on top that mean mountain or slid under while pissing in Pismo, beach of flowers, food and foolishness, but I knew the fear was ill-founded for balancing it in my thoughts of you, much stronger and valid if you weren't dead, was a realization of the experiences you would be having down there, rail, home, and the most important, climate, by a remembrance of my own feelings and thoughts (former low, or more exactly, nostalgic and unreal; latter hi) as, for example, I too seemed to spend time looking out upper floor windows at sparse, especially night times, traffic in females—old or young.

 On the Road became a sensation.
 By capturing Cassady's voice, Kerouac discovered a unique style of his own that he called "spontaneous prose," a stream of consciousness prose form.

-Cassady's own written work was never formally published in his lifetime, and he left behind only a half-written manuscript and a number of personal letters.
-Cassady admitted to Kerouac in a letter from 1948, "My prose has no individual style as such, but is rather an unspoken and still unexpressed groping toward the personal.
+Cassady's own written work never was published formally in his lifetime, and he left behind only a half-written manuscript and a number of personal letters.
+Cassady admitted to Kerouac in a letter from 1948: "My prose has no individual style as such, but is rather an unspoken and still unexpressed groping toward the personal.
 There is something there that wants to come out; something of my own that must be said.
 Yet, perhaps, words are not the way for me."